haresfaiez/bowling-kata-javascript/README.md

 Bowling-kata-javascript is a Javascript kata.
 It is meant to run on Node.js.

+# Setup
+Run `npm install` to download the dependencies the first time you clone the repository.

 # Operation

   * Run `npm start <configuration-file>` to start a bowling session